What lies ahead: UN-AU collaboration highlights for 2021

 The Mine Action section of OPAS will continue carry out its on-going facilitation of the establishment of the UNMAS Mine Action project in support of the Government of Ethiopia in coordination with the AU, the UN Resident Coordinator’s Office and implementing non-profit organizations.
 The intent of the project is to support the Government of Ethiopia in the clearance of Explosive Remnants of War.
 This is following formal requests for support from all parties and a joint UNMAS/UNOAU assessment mission in March 2020 which highlighted the need for such activities.

 In collaboration with UNDP, Mine Action will continue participating in discussions to support the development of the UNDP Mine Action strategy, workplan and increase in global response activities with a focus on support to AU Member States.
-Mine Action section is also working closely with UNIDIR and BICC regarding Weapons and Ammunition Management activities in support of capacity enhancement in Africa.
+Mine Action section is also working closely with the United Nations Institute for Disarmament Research (UNIDIR) and the Bonn International Center for Conversion (BICC) regarding Weapons and Ammunition Management activities in support of capacity enhancement in Africa.

 Support to AU Policing Efforts